periode/thesis/notes.md

 - - but also the fact that the domain of application of software can always expand can always expand (from a computational perspective)
 - - there is also the idea that, even when the code might not work properly, or might barely work (in a functional perspective), it might *still* work in a literary perspective, the same way that flaubert works, or that beckett works, i.e. **does what is intended of it to do** (how do we know that? we need critical tools to assess the "aestheticity")

-- programming languages define sets of aesthetic relationships
+- programming languages define sets of aesthetic relationships, and as such are *resources for intellectual/thoughtful work/formulation*
 - - this is kinda what los pequenos glazier was saying when he was asking "how does materiality influence the text itself?"
 - - on a less formal level, the sociohistorical approach to literature implies that literature judges a society, and a society can explain its literature.
 - - - e lit can therefore help us formulate our being in this society (bouchardon)